 The Team Rumi Chili Cook-Off

 The Rumi Team is full of foodies, just like you.
-We decided to exercise our skills in the kitchen and all try to come up with a knock-out chili recipe for the Rumi community.
+We decided to exercise our skills in the kitchen create our own knock-out chili recipes for the Rumi community.

 Thus, The Team Rumi Chili Cook-Off was born.

-Four of our very own team members were randomly assigned a spice blend from our new Black Cumin line:
+Four of our very own team members were randomly assigned a spice blend from our Black Cumin spice blend line:

 Imelda L. (our Marketing Coordinator) was assigned the Persian Gulf Baharat and cooked a Dark Chorizo Baharat Chili.